bimdata/BIMDataToPowerBI/dashboard/src/README.md

 ### If numbers are seen as text and trying to force the type fails
 Go to "file => options & parameters => options => Active file => region parameters => force to English (United-States)"

+### If you get a Python error saying you're credentials are invalid
+You need to refresh your access to BIMData.io.
+To do so, click on "source" in the "applied steps" and a message inviting you to refresh your connection will appear.
+Click on 'Login with another account' (Even if you don't change the account), then "login".